anpur/node-npm-template/README.md

 # node-npm-template
-Template for Node.JS NPM package: VSCode launch task, Unit tests, Travis CI and RunKit custom example.
+Template of Node.JS NPM package: debug in VSCode, test with Mocha, publish to NPM, demo in RunKit and check in Travis CI.

+This module is for people who like see working small examples.

 Contents of template: